-In the Senate Committee hearing on February 11, 2021, a KCC Commissioner, the Director of the Conservation Division, KCC, and a representative of KIOGA provided proponent testimony.
-A representative of the Eastern Kansas Oil and Gas Association provided proponent testimony, who stated the bill provides clarity, certainty, and efficiency for the well-plugging process.
-Proponent testimony was also provided by a representative of the Sierra Club, who stated the bill would expand and expedite the plugging of abandoned oil and gas wells.
+In the Senate Committee hearing on February 11, 2021, a KCC Commissioner and a representative of the KCC provided proponent testimony.
+Proponent testimony was also provided by a representative of KIOGA.
+A representative of the Eastern Kansas Oil and Gas Association provided proponent testimony.
+He stated the bill provides clarity, certainty, and efficiency for the well-plugging process.
+Proponent testimony was also provided by a representative of the Sierra Club.
+He stated the bill would expand and expedite the plugging of abandoned oil and gas wells.